zdk/pg-search-thai/README.md

 In psql console type `\dFd` to see if dictionary is installed.
 Then,

-    ALTER TEXT SEARCH CONFIGURATION testthaicfg ADD MAPPING FOR a WITH simple, thai_hunspell;
+    ALTER TEXT SEARCH CONFIGURATION thaicfg ADD MAPPING FOR a WITH simple, thai_hunspell;

 And, test with,